uoftgasa/uoftgasa.github.io/markdown/index.md

 **What's included in my lease?**

+Read your lease!
+Every one is a little different - you can look at the [standard lease template](http://www.forms.ssb.gov.on.ca/mbs/ssb/forms/ssbforms.nsf/FormDetail?OpenForm&ACT=RDR&TAB=PROFILE&SRCH=&ENV=WWE&TIT=2229E&NO=047-2229E) to get a sense of things that may or may not be included.
+Typically when

 **What happens when my lease expires?**

 In Toronto, tenants typically begin by signing a year long lease with monthly rent payments.
 When that lease expires, you will automatically be renting on a month-to-month basis, but you may choose to sign another long term lease.